 Contact: Eleanor Culnen 973-227-2052 or Paul O'Brien 973-227-0398

 Giving Tree The Giving Tree is one way our parish can share with those less fortunate at Christmas.
 After Thanksgiving, gift tags are put on a tree in the vestibule of the Church.
 Parishioners select a tag, purchase and wrap the gift requested and return it by a specified date.
 Members of the committee help to identify needy individuals and coordinate this outreach.
 Volunteers are needed to help with the collecting, sorting and delivery of the gifts.
-Contact: Cheryl Prager 973-439-0351 or Lena Hayek 973-202-5466
+Contact: Michelle Della Terza 201-407-4009

-Homebound Ministry If you are lonely, elderly, confined to home or just unable to go to church, the St. Thomas More parish family offers you someone who cares.
-Sr. Mary Faith will visit you in your home.
-She will pray with you and bring you Holy Communion.
-If you would like to be part of this Ministry or if you are in need of service of this ministry please contact the Rectory.
+Homebound Ministry If you are lonely, elderly, confined to home or just unable to attend Mass and would like someone to visit and bring Holy Communion or if you would like to be part of this ministry please call the rectory at 973-227-0055.

 Ministry of Praise The Ministry of Praise is dedicated to helping the elderly, sick and handicapped to grow in personal holiness.
 Their prayers, works, joys and sufferings are offered to God to enable the Church to grow in holiness.
 The members are encouraged to offer spiritual communications each day and intercessory prayers for the parish and the universal Church.
 They are also asked to pray for the spread of Perpetual Eucharistic Adoration.
 Contact: Gail Bottone 201-953-1259